 When Covered securities are transferred between firms, the IRS requires the delivering firm to send cost basis information for Covered securities to the receiving firm.
 For gifted securities, the date of the gift, the donor's adjusted cost basis and the fair market value of the shares on the date of the gift must be captured.
 For inherited shares, the fair market value used in the estate valuation must be received from the authorized representative of the estate.
-In either case, the Covered status is carried forward.

-Type of Debt Instrument Acquired On or After (Effective Date)
+Type of Debt Instrument Acquired After (Effective Date)

-Type of Debt Instrument Simple debt and options - Form 1099-B Covered January 1, 2014 Transfer Statements for simple debt and options January 1, 2015 Complex debt - Form 1099-B Covered January 1, 2016 Transfer Statements for complex debt January 1, 2017
+Simple debt and options - Form 1099-B Covered January 1, 2014 Transfer Statements for simple debt and options January 1, 2015 Complex debt - Form 1099-B Covered January 1, 2016 Transfer Statements for complex debt January 1, 2017

-Transfer statements for simple debt and options are required starting January 1, 2015, and transfer statements for complex debt are required starting January 1, 2017.
-Note that if these Covered securities are transferred to another firm during 2014 or 2016, respectively, the delivering firm is not required to send cost basis to the receiving firm and the securities become Noncovered at the receiving firm.
+Transfer statements for simple debt and options were required starting January 1, 2015, and transfer statements for complex debt were required starting January 1, 2017.
+Note that if these Covered securities transfer to another firm during 2014 or 2016, respectively, the delivering firm is not required to send cost basis to the receiving firm and the securities become Noncovered at the receiving firm.